mggg/VoteKit/docs/social_choice_docs/scr.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Impartial Anonymous Culture model has :math:`\alpha = 1`.
 This means
-that the point is uniformly drawn from the ballot simplex.
-This does not
+that the point that determines the distribution on rankings is uniformly drawn from the
-mean we have a uniform distribution on rankings; rather, we have a
+ballot simplex.
+This does not mean we have a uniform distribution on rankings; rather, we have
 the possibility of any distribution on rankings.

 Candidate Simplex Models